MicrosoftDocs/OData-docs/Odata-docs/odatacli/getting-started.md

  - `--outputdir|-o`

     Full path to output directory.
 This could be an empty directory or a directory with a .csproj/.vbproj file.
 This is a required option.

+ - `--service-name|-s`

+    Human-readable display name of the service instance.
+If not provided, the default name 'OData Service' is used.

 ### Examples
 ```Console